Setting a Goal to Cut Climate Pollution

 What about nuclear energy?

 Nuclear power carries some large risks.
 When a solar panel breaks, the worst that can happen is a sunny day.
 When a nuclear plant breaks, it can be disastrous.
-However, many states already rely on a great deal of nuclear energy right now—and have been doing so for decades, without terrible accidents.
-Nuclear plants that are up and running should continue to produce carbon-free energy.
+However, many states rely on a nuclear energy in their power mix—and have been doing so for decades, without terrible accidents.
+Nuclear plants that are up and running can continue to produce carbon-free energy.
 Utilities need to ensure those plants continue to be as safe, up-to-date, and reliable as possible.

 What about new kinds of nuclear power?